Table of Contents

 Will Sonar automatically create an invoice during the month after an account comes out of delinquency?

-Invoices are created automatically on the account’s Bill Date when:
+Invoices are created automatically on the account's Bill Date when Daily Billing is enabled and the account is Active.

 Does this work the same if the account moved from Active to Inactive because of delinquency?